Longitude 131° is currently closed as a result of Coronavirus – reopening is planned for September 1, 2020.

-Air Conditioning Australian Tourism Export Council Balcony Bar Bath Caters for limited mobility CD Player Communal Lounge Day Spa Desk Disabled access available DVD/Bluray Player Flat-screen TV Free Wifi Glamping Hairdryer Heating Hiking iPod Dock Iron Lounge/Dining Area Luxury Lodges Minibar Non Smoking Open fireplace Outdoor Dining Area Outdoor Furniture Outdoor Furniture Private Bathroom Restaurant Safe Signature Experiences Spa Bath Swimming Swimming Pool Tea/Coffee making facilities Telephone Tour Desk Walk Walks Wi-Fi Internet Access
+Air Conditioning Australian Tourism Export Council Balcony Bar Bath Caters for limited mobility CD Player Communal Lounge Day Spa Desk Disabled access available DVD/Bluray Player Flat-screen TV Free Wifi Glamping Glamping Hairdryer Heating Hiking iPod Dock Iron Lounge/Dining Area Luxury Luxury Lodges Luxury Lodges Minibar Non Smoking Open fireplace Outdoor Dining Area Outdoor Furniture Outdoor Furniture Private Bathroom Restaurant Safe Signature Experiences Spa Bath Swimming Swimming Pool Tea/Coffee making facilities Telephone Tour Desk Walk Walks Wi-Fi Internet Access

 Guests at Longitude 131° adopt the spirit of the original pioneers and after a day’s exploring relax in canopied pavilions recreated for the modern traveller.
 Custom designed furniture offers stylish lounging, whilst the ‘Baillie Bed’ holds centre stage.
 Unparalelled views of Uluru’s changing lights play out from the end of the bed, or outside from the warmth of a luxury swag unfurled in the cool night air.

 Each ‘tent’ is named for an explorer or pioneer and framed artefacts offer a first-hand history and tales of a much tougher experience in the outback.
 Local indigenous artworks provide a colourful contrast to the pioneering past.
-An ensuite bathroom offers a generous rain shower, while the in-suite bar proffers a selection of gourmet treats.
+An ensuite bathroom offers a generous rain shower, while the in-suite bar offers a selection of gourmet treats.

 Tariff quoted based on per couple, per night.Air Conditioning Balcony Desk Hairdryer Heating Minibar Open fireplace Outdoor Furniture Private Bathroom CD Player Safe Tea/Coffee making facilities Telephone Wi-Fi Internet Access iPod Dock